ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 `create_instance.sh` will create an instance on Google Cloud Compute Engine in Google your project and configure the instance for Caper with PostgreSQL database and Google Cloud Life Sciences API (`v2beta`).

-Google Cloud Life Sciences API is a new API replacing the old deprecating Genomics API (`v2alpha1`).
+> **NOTE**: Google Cloud Life Sciences API is a new API replacing the old deprecating Genomics API (`v2alpha1`).
 It requires `--gcp-region` to be defined correctly.
 Check [supported regions](https://cloud.google.com/life-sciences/docs/concepts/locations) for the new API.

 ## Requirements